George Iles: Business life

 He and his brother Arthur established a wool and hide exporting business based in Tauranga immediately after moving there in 1920 exporting "hides, calf skins, sheepskins, wool, tallow, horsehair etc".
 They were based on Willow St., Tauranga with depots in Te Puke, Whakatane, and Taneatua and acted as agents for Wilson and Canham.

 Death

 George Iles died on 27 March 1933 one day before what would have been his 40th birthday, after suffering from a "severe illness".
 His funeral was held on 29 March with a very large gathering present at the Holy Trinity Church.
 His pall-bearers were members of various football clubs, namely "Ike Tangitu (Maori Clubs), C. Cameron, J. Duncan and A. Tassell (Athletics Club), and W. Mansel and C. Haua (Cadets Old Boys)".
 The funeral was also attended by various members of Bay of Plenty organisations including the mayor of Tauranga and representatives of all the football clubs and over two hundred telegrams were received from all over the country.

-George Iles was survived by his widow Grace Malven Iles, who he had wed in 1927, and two young sons.
+George Iles was survived by his widow Grace Malven Iles (1903-1981), who he had wed in 1927, and two young sons including Harold Alfred Iles (1930-1992).